IMXNOOBX/cs2-external-esp/README.md

 ## ✔ Manually Update

-* To manually update the esp offsets i have included an offsets.json file which will be created once opened.
+* To manually update the ESP offsets I have included an offsets.json file which will be created once opened.

-1. Two ways to get the latest offsets.
+Currently there are two ways to get the latest offsets.
+1. Manually updating them
-1.1 Go to this [unknowncheats thread](https://www.unknowncheats.me/forum/counter-strike-2-a/576077-counter-strike-2-reversal-structs-offsets.html) and find the latest offsets posted by the community
+1.1a Go to this [UnknownCheats thread](https://www.unknowncheats.me/forum/counter-strike-2-a/576077-counter-strike-2-reversal-structs-offsets.html) and find the latest offsets posted by the community
-1.2 Or go to this repository [cs2-dumper](https://github.com/a2x/cs2-dumper) and find the latest offstes
+1.1b Or go to the [cs2-dumper](https://github.com/a2x/cs2-dumper) repository and find the latest offsets

-2. You will find somethig like this
+1.2 You will find something like this

 ```cpp
 #define dwLocalPlayer 0x1715418 // This is hexadecimal
 ```

-3. You will have to translate it to decimal and put it in the offsets file next to the esp executable like so, you can use [**this website**](https://www.rapidtables.com/convert/number/hex-to-decimal.html)
+1.3 You will have to translate it to decimal and put it in the offsets file next to the ESP executable like so, you can use [**this website**](https://www.rapidtables.com/convert/number/hex-to-decimal.html)

 ```json
 {